Land acknowledgement

 National Indigenous Peoples Day

 June is National Indigenous History Month and June 21 is National Indigenous People's Day.
 On this day we recognize and celebrate the unique heritage, culture, resilience and outstanding contributions of the First Nations, Inuit and Métis across Canada, and more specifically the syilx / Okanagan people.
-See events and resources below for ways you can learn something new about the syilx / Okanagan people.
+See resources below for ways you can learn something new about the syilx / Okanagan people.

 National Day for Truth and Reconciliation